Het0210/Python-Project-for-data-analysis/README.md

 1. Clone the repository to your local machine.
 2. Open the Jupyter Notebook `Movie Portfolio Project.ipynb` to view the analysis.
 3. Run the cells in the notebook to reproduce the results or modify the code for further analysis.
+4. see all the codes used with result by clicking on the pynb. file
 ## Dependencies

 - Python 3.x